sourcegraph/language-server-protocol/extension-workspace-references.md

  */
 interface ReferenceInformation {
     /**
-     * The location in the workspace where the `symbol` has been referenced.
+     * The location in the workspace where the `symbol` is referenced.
      */
     reference: Location;

     /**
-     * Metadata information describing the symbol being referenced.
+     * Metadata about the symbol that can be used to identify or locate its
+     * definition.
      */
     symbol: SymbolDescriptor;
 }